 DB is Inspired by Heal The World Foundation

-This is one of the sweetest secrets about Discover Bhubaneswar, something even its core members and staunchest supporters have no idea about.
+This is one of the sweetest secrets about Discover Bhubaneswar; something even its core members and staunchest supporters have no idea about.
 The concept of Discover Bhubaneswar took place back in 2009 after the demise of Michael Jackson, the founder of Heal The World Foundation.
-The founder of DB wanted to create something similar to make his life more meaningful, and deliver an eternal tribute to his forever beloved.
+The founder of DB wanted to create something similar to make his life more meaningful and deliver an eternal tribute to his forever beloved.
 While DB is not yet into charity, but the purpose of devising an information platform was very much in alignment with what Michael Jackson would always believe in, “live your life to make a difference and make the world a better place to live in”.
-The founder believes it’s true and is committed to this livelong tribute to his beloved.
+The founder believes it’s true and is committed to this lifelong tribute to his beloved.

 The Admin is One-man Army